 Debutant caving – Doubs

 Ornans is a nice base for caving, and when you want to come out into the sunshine there are two Via Ferratas close by, as well as hiking and climbing.
 For children wanting to do some climbing, the crag at Pontarlier is hard to beat.
+We’ve also stayed in Maiche which is a good base for exploring the eastern part of the departement.

 There are two good complimentary guidebooks: Topo Speleo les Belles du Doubs, Tome 1 & 2, and also “Mes premiers petits pas sous-terre dans le Doubs”, although the caves in the last one are very short.